Danish Palaces (Fabergé egg)

 The Danish Palaces egg is an Imperial Fabergé egg, one of a series of fifty-two jeweled eggs made under the supervision of Peter Carl Fabergé for the Russian Imperial family.
 It was crafted and delivered to the then Tsar of Russia, Alexander III who presented it to his wife, Maria Feodorovna on Easter day 1890.
-The egg is currently owned by the Matilda Geddings Gray Foundation and housed in the Metropolitan Museum of Art in New York City, New York.
+The egg is currently owned by the Matilda Geddings Gray Foundation and housed in the Metropolitan Museum of Art in New York City.

 Design of egg

 The exterior of this egg is pink-mauve enameled gold split into twelve sections.
 It measures 102 mm (4 in.) tall by 67 mm (2 5/8 in.) wide.
 Six vertical lines of rose-cut diamonds and three horizontal lines separate the enameled panels from one another.
 There is an emerald at each intersection of the lines separating the panels, and the egg is crowned with a medallion of radiating leaves around a cabochon star sapphire.
 The opposite end of the egg is chased with additional acanthus leaves.

-The stand is a modern addition.

 Surprise

 The egg opens to reveal a 10-panel screen made of multi-color gold with watercolors on mother of pearl.
 The panels are framed with a design of tangent circles with a multi-color gold wreath at the apex and stand on Greek meander feet.
 The watercolors are all signed by Konstantin Krijitski and dated 1889.
-The paintings depict, from left to right along the screen, the imperial yacht Polar Star; Bernstorff Palace, Copenhagen; The emperor's villa in Fredensborg park, near Fredensborg Castle; Amalienborg Palace, Copenhagen; Kronborg Castle, Helsingør; the Cottage Palace, Peterhof; Gatchina Palace near St. Petersburg and the imperial yacht Tsarevna.
+The paintings depict, from left to right along the screen, the imperial yacht Polar Star; Bernstorff Palace, Copenhagen; Kejserens Villa, the emperor's villa in Fredensborg park, near Fredensborg Castle; Amalienborg Palace, Copenhagen; Kronborg Castle, Helsingør; the Cottage Palace, Peterhof; Gatchina Palace near St. Petersburg and the imperial yacht Tsarevna.